Catholic Church Now Formally Opposes Death Penalty In All Cases

 Ladaria said the change "centers principally on the clearer awareness of the Church for the respect due to every human life."

-For example, in 1995, Pope John Paul II said "there is evidence of a growing public opposition to the death penalty, even when such a penalty is seen as a kind of 'legitimate defence' on the part of society."
+For example, in 1995, Pope John Paul II said, "There is evidence of a growing public opposition to the death penalty, even when such a penalty is seen as a kind of 'legitimate defence' on the part of society."
 He described that as a sign of hope.

-And as Ladaria notes, Pope Benedict XVI called for "the attention of society's leaders to the need to make every effort to eliminate the death penalty."
+And, as Ladaria notes, Pope Benedict XVI called for "the attention of society's leaders to the need to make every effort to eliminate the death penalty."

 The change also reflects Francis' focus on prisons — as The Associated Press notes, he has "long made prison ministry a mainstay of his vocation."
-He regularly visits prison inmates.
+He regularly visits inmates.

 Last year, there were "993 executions in 23 countries," according to Amnesty International.
 That's down 4 percent from the previous year.